Roll out of bed and head straight out for a walk in the stunning Dales

 5. Walk up the side of the bridge to the edge of the town and then you are presented with a choice of walking into the town itself or working your way back up along the Coast to Coast path at Westfields to arrive back where you started.
 For those looking for a more strenuous fi nish you can travel back up Hurgill road itself which offers a long uphill walk back to the top of our site.

-WALK THREE: WHITECLIFFE WALK
+WALK TWO: WHITECLIFFE WALK

 A relatively short walk that offers huge variety and a microcosm of all that is wonderful about the Yorkshire Dales.
 It contrasts wonderful views of Swaledale with dark forest walks, river trails and dramatic cliffs with a dose of historical sites thrown in for good measure.